 Although the corporate structure is the one which is most widely used, there are a variety of other structures available to overseas investors including setting up a branch or place of business of an overseas company, a partnership or joint venture or a limited liability partnership.
 Overseas companies can register as a branch or as a place of business.
-A branch is part of an overseas limited company organized to conduct business through local representatives in the UK.
-A place of business is for companies who cannot register as a branch, they are not limited companies or their activities in the UK are not sufficient to define it as a branch (for example if the activity is simply a representative office).
+A branch is part of an overseas limited company organised to conduct business through local representatives in the UK.
+A place of business is for companies who cannot register as a branch because they are from within the UK, they are not limited companies or their activities in the UK are not sufficient to define it as a branch (for example if the activity is simply a representative office).

-Types of Companies
+3 Types of Companies